MargKos/Restaurant-Analysis/README.md

 - Popularity and quality are **not always aligned**.
 - The **stationary distribution** reveals which restaurants users tend to return to over time.
-- Certain cuisines (e.g., burgers, Thai, Indian) show stronger staying power than others.
+- Certain cuisines (e.g., Burgers, Thai, Indian displays by letters in the plot below) show stronger staying power than others.

 ![Results](Result.png)